Infrared PEMF Mat Technology Works | The Tech Behind The Benefits

 This is where the magic and customization really happens.
 PEMF isn’t just about frequency.
 High-end mats (like the HealthyLine Platinum) let you tweak patterns, waveforms, durations, and more.
 Here's what you might see on the settings panel:

-The infrared PEMF mat uses copper coils to generate pulsed electromagnetic fields.
-Their arrangement (spacing, overlap, and geometry) affects how evenly the field distributes across the mat, which is crucial for consistent full-body exposure.
+Infrared PEMF mats use copper coils to create pulsed electromagnetic fields.
+The coil arrangement affects how evenly the field spreads across the mat, which is important for consistent full-body treatment.

 Typically made from carbon fiber or metal, these provide far-infrared warmth.
 Most manufacturers prefer carbon fiber because it heats far infrared more effectively, delivering deep, soothing warmth without becoming excessively hot [2].

-Mats often include gemstones like amethyst and tourmaline [2,3].
-These are claimed to emit far-infrared energy and negative ions, which may enhance natural healing by improving circulation and grounding the body.
+Mats often include gemstones like amethyst and tourmaline [3,4].
+These are claimed to emit far-infrared energy and negative ions, which may support natural healing by improving circulation and grounding the body [5].

 But some manufacturers take it further, upgrading their mats to real chakra energizers with 7 to 11 different gemstones, each with a variety of claimed healing properties.
 Examples include the HealthyLine Rainbow Chakra Mat and the 1Love Health Infrared PEMF Mat.